 Finally, let them know they can contact you at any time to ask questions or discuss their concerns.

 Remember, every patient is different.
 Approach each appointment knowing that your bedside manner can make a big impact on their overall experience.
 Take the time to listen to their concerns and frustrations regardless of whether they’re related to their health and adjust your behavior accordingly.
-Do this and you’ll be rewarded with higher patient retention.
+If you remember these patient management skills, you’ll be rewarded with higher patient retention.

-For more tips on how to best engage with patients and boost retention at your practice, check out the blog “4 Ways to Empower Patients at Your Healthcare Practice.”
+For more patient management tips on how to best engage with patients and boost retention at your practice, check out the blog “4 Ways to Empower Patients at Your Healthcare Practice.”

 See how your practice appears online, instantly and for free.